Freight Shipping from Seattle to Long Beach

 How much does it cost to ship freight from Seattle to Long Beach?

-Full truckload (FTL) rates from Seattle, WA to Long Beach, CA currently range from $2,739-$3,376 for a standard dry van load over the 1,274-mile route.
+Full truckload (FTL) rates from Seattle, WA to Long Beach, CA currently range $2,739-$3,376 (roughly $2.15-$2.67 per mile over 1,274 miles).
 LTL shipments typically cost $901-$1,483 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Seattle to Long Beach?